 You need to be a business registered in the UK to lead on a ‘Feasibility Studies’ project.
 Research organisations, farmers and growers, and other businesses can be part of the project team as collaborators.

-You’ll find full details of eligibility and how to apply from October on the Innovation Funding Service (opens in new window).
+Full details of eligibility and how to apply will be published on the Innovation Funding Service (opens in new window) when each round opens.